snormore/queued/README.md

 ## Related

- - See github.com/snormore/queued-cookbook for a chef cookbook that turns this into an runit service.
+ - See http://github.com/snormore/queued-cookbook for a chef cookbook that turns this into a runit service.